mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 FAQs

-• Reading aloud for at least 15 minutes a day, starting at birth, can have a profound affect on a child's future.
+• Reading aloud for at least 15 minutes a day, starting at birth, is a small investment with long-term benefits that can profoundly affect a child's future.

-The regular reading and re-reading of books helps children develop a love not only for books, but also a love for accessing new information.
+Regular reading and re-reading of books help children develop a love not only for books but also for accessing new information.

-Reading aloud to young child enhances language skills and promotes cognitive development.
+Reading aloud to young children enhances language skills and promotes cognitive development.

 When chosen carefully, children's books can expose a child to diverse cultures and perspectives.

 • 1.
-Once you’ve purchased and downloaded your Beyond the Book Resources file, (Subscribe or purchase an archived title) download the file and locate a copy of the story.
+Once you've purchased and downloaded your Beyond the Book Resources file (subscribe or buy an shop for a title online), download the file and locate a copy of the story.

 2. Take a little time to get familiar with all the great ideas within your download.

-3. Decide what follow up activities you’d like to tackle over the next few days and gather any supplies that might be needed.
+3. Decide what follow-up activities you'd like to tackle over the next few days and gather any required supplies.

-4. The first step of course, is reading the story.
+4. The first step, of course, is reading the story.
 I like for my first read with a child to be uninterrupted.
-It's just about the story, no hidden agenda or predetermined plan for learning.
+It's just about the story, with no hidden agenda or predetermined plan for learning.

 5. Follow up your first reading with an activity from this file.

-6. Try to find time to read the story again…two to three times (if not more) over the course of the next week.
+6. Try to find time to reread the story…two to three times (if not more) over the next week.

-It's even okay to read a book multiple times in a single day... we actually encourage it!
+It's even okay to read a book multiple times in a single day... we encourage it!

 You want your child to love the book and want to hear it again and again.